 In developed regions, consumers take energy for granted.
 They don’t want to change their lifestyles much, especially when the potential savings are perhaps just a dollar or two a month.
 In contrast, many energy consumers in developing regions are deeply engaged with their energy supply due to its relatively high cost and often poor quality.
 If we tell people, for example, that a smart grid could not just save them a dollar or two, but prevent outages, they’d be very interested.

 AETs are an ongoing process and will take learning and multiple iterations to scale.
-Maybe we’ll get the equivalent of ‘cold fusion’-style breakthroughs, but we don’t need to wait for those – we aren’t even harnessing existing AET sufficiently.
+Maybe we’ll get the equivalent of ‘cold fusion’-style breakthroughs, but we don’t need to wait for those – we aren’t even harnessing existing advanced energy technologies sufficiently.
 What we do need are policies that enable frameworks which incentivize, accelerate and scale innovation – because the innovation is already happening.